 Ainsley’s New Life

-In March, 2015, Dr. Simard-Tremblay and Dr. Jean-Pierre Farmer, the Children’s Surgeon-in-Chief, opened a door that was filled with hope.
-He said it was possible to cure Ainsley’s seizures, but to do so, they’d have to disconnect the half of her brain that had the abnormality.
+Dr. Simard-Tremblay and Dr. Jean-Pierre Farmer, The Children’s Surgeon in-Chief, opened a door that was filled with hope.
+They said it was possible to cure Ainsley’s seizures.
+To do so, they’d have to perform a hemispherectomy – meaning disconnect half of her brain.